Grahp/Website/pages/Steno Editing Model.md

 ---
 A [[Steno Code Editor Ideas|Steno code editor]] "keybinding" model.

+This is not specific to [[Lisp|Lisp]], there's also [[Steno Lisp Editing Model|Steno Lisp Editing Model]].

+[[Home|I]] should probably merge them anyway but I can't be bothered right now.

 ## Modal Editing

-Modal [[Code Editors|editing]] makes a lot of sense when you have a very limited number of unique strokes at your disposal, say only ~30 keys on a qwerty keyboard.
+[[Vim|Modal]] [[Code Editors|editing]] makes a lot of sense when you have a very limited number of unique strokes at your disposal, say only ~30 keys on a qwerty keyboard.
 Being in a mode adds context to every action you perform.
 This means you don't need to hold down a mod key, or add an additional prefix key to your actions, in order for them to be unique.

 However, a [[Steno]] keyboard has over 24 million available strokes at any given time.
 This is more than enough strokes to perform any editing action you would ever want to make.
 Requiring a stroke or dedicated key to switch modes is a problem.